Data minimization: United States

 The American Data Privacy and Protection Act (ADPPA), a United States proposed federal online privacy bill that was not enacted, included data minimisation as a main principle.
 Since the ADPPA, data minimization has become a highly contested issue in U.S. state privacy legislation, culminating in the Maryland Online Data Privacy Act (MODPA) including ADPPA-inspired data minimization requirements in 2024.

 The American Privacy Rights Act (APRA), a comprehensive data privacy law proposed in April 2024 in the United States, includes a section on data minimisation.

+In healthcare, the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule incorporates data minimization through its minimum necessary standard, which requires covered entities to limit uses and disclosures of protected health information to the minimum amount needed for the intended purpose.